Are you wondering how to rank your website in the top positions on Google? If so, then you must have come across the term “domain authority”.

-Google has now gone mobile-first, which means it will look at how well your website performs on mobile.
+Google is mobile-first, which means it will look at how well your website performs on mobile first.
 So, it’s important that your site functions properly on mobile devices and loads quickly.

 Then, you must ensure that your site is safe.
 You can do that by getting SSL certificates and moving your site to HTTPS.
 You can also get hold of the best WordPress security plugins like Sucuri, which offers many features like a web application firewall.

 5. Improve Your Internal Links

 Another way of improving your site’s user experience is by focusing on your internal link structure.
 With links directing users to other informative webpages on your site, you can keep your visitors engaged.